 Term loans are great for financing business expansions, working capital needs, or refinancing other debt.

-The Small Business Administration (SBA) helps entrepreneurs get funding for business needs in the form of long-term, low-cost business loans that are often the most desirable types of small business funding for business owners.
-The SBA is a federal agency dedicated to helping entrepreneurs improve their businesses, take advantage of contracting opportunities, and access affordable small business funding.
+The Small Business Administration (SBA) helps entrepreneurs get funding for business needs in the form of long-term, low-cost business loans that are often the most desirable types of funding for small businesses.

 Although the SBA itself doesn’t directly loan money to businesses, the agency incentivizes lenders (like banks) to approve small businesses for borrowing by guaranteeing all or part of their loans.
 For lenders, that means lower risk and higher reward.

-As we mentioned (and despite the more involved process), SBA loans are one of the best types of small business funding.
-With the qualification requirements, however, borrowers with strong credit who are looking for long-term, low-interest loans are going to be the best fit for working with the SBA.
+SBA loans are one of the best types of small business funding.
+With the qualification requirements, borrowers with strong credit who are looking for long-term, low-interest loans will be the best fit for SBA loans.

-It’s important to remember that for all of these loans, individual SBA-approved lenders and banks will determine your eligibility.
-Generally speaking, you should have good credit, and your company should be profitable or have a compelling business plan with positive projections.
+That said, it’s important to remember that these lenders will determine your eligibility for an SBA loan.
+Overall, you should have good credit, and your company should be profitable or have a compelling business plan with positive projections.
 If an SBA lender approves you, they’ll also determine your loan’s interest rate and repayment term—within certain boundaries set by the SBA.

 A business line of credit is going to be one of the best small business funding options for businesses that have unpredictable or seasonal capital needs and those that want the flexibility to draw funding on an “as needed” basis.

 If you think a business line of credit might be the right solution for you, there are a variety of lenders you can work with to access this type of funding.

 Many traditional banks offer business lines of credit, but you can also explore your options from alternative online lenders like OnDeck and Fundbox as well.